Stellantis/api-standards/api-style-guide.md

 The HTTP status codes in the `4xx` range indicate client-side errors (validation or logic errors), while those in the `5xx` range indicate server-side errors (usually defect or outage).
 However, these status codes and human readable reason phrase are not sufficient to convey enough information about an error in a machine-readable manner.
 To resolve an error, non-human consumers of RESTful APIs need additional help.

-Therefore, APIs MUST return a JSON error representation that conforms to the [`error.json`](tobecompleted) schema.

 ### Error Schema

 An error response MUST include the following fields: